ziad-saab/react-intro-workshop/README.md

 Loading data with AJAX can be done with *any* library that supports it, or with Vanilla JS.
 In our case, the easiest way will be using the modern `fetch` function.
 If we want our app to be supported in older browsers, we can [polyfill `fetch`](https://github.com/github/fetch).

 Then, let's create a component called `GithubProfile` in the components directory.
 You'll mount it in your `<App>` like the rest of your exercises.
-The `GithubProfile` component will take a prop called `username`, a string that is required. **Make sure to add it to the `propTypes` of your new component!**
+The `GithubProfile` component will take a prop called `username`, a string that is required.

 Next, in the `GithubProfile` component, implement a `constructor` method that assigns an empty object to `this.state`.
 In this component, we're going to use state to let us know when our AJAX call has completed.